Kinshasa

-Kinshasa also functions as one of the 26 provinces of the Democratic Republic of the Congo; it is administratively divided into 24 communes, which are further subdivided into 365 neighborhoods.
+Kinshasa also functions as one of the 26 provinces of the Democratic Republic of the Congo; it is administratively divided into 24 communes, which are further subdivided into 365 quarters.
 With an expansive administrative region, over 90 percent of the province's land remains rural, while urban growth predominantly occurs on its western side.
 Kinshasa is the largest nominally Francophone urban area globally, with French being the language of government, education, media, public services and high-end commerce, while Lingala is used as a lingua franca in the street.
 The city's inhabitants are popularly known as Kinois, with the term "Kinshasans" used in English terminology.

-The National Museum of the Democratic Republic of the Congo is DRC's most prominent and central museum.
-The College of Advanced Studies in Strategy and Defense is the highest military institution in DRC and Central Africa.
-The National Pedagogical University is DRC's first pedagogical university and one of Africa's top pedagogical universities.
+The National Museum of the Democratic Republic of the Congo is the DRC's most prominent and central museum.
+The College of Advanced Studies in Strategy and Defense is the highest military institution in the DRC.
+The National Pedagogical University is the DRC's first pedagogical university.
 N'Djili International Airport is the largest airport in the nation.
 In 2015, Kinshasa was designated as a City of Music by UNESCO and has been a member of the Creative Cities Network since then.
-Nsele Valley Park is the largest urban park in Kinshasa, housing a range of fauna and flora.
+Nsele Valley Park is the largest urban park in Kinshasa.
 According to the 2016 annual ranking, Kinshasa is Africa's most expensive city for expatriate employees, ahead of close to 200 global locations.